 Attention: Record Room

-For records of marriages recorded before 1950, the Historical Vital Records of NYC provides access to digitized records that can be downloaded or ordered as certified records dated 1855-1949.6 An appointment (same day available) must be scheduled to visit the Archives by emailing either the Library & Archive Research – [email protected] or the Family History Research – [email protected].
+An appointment (same day available) must be scheduled to visit the Archives by emailing either the Library & Archive Research – [email protected] or the Family History Research – [email protected].

-The Archives also has a Historical Marriage Records Search Tool which can be accessed online for free and queried either by certificate number or name, but it is in beta testing and may not give accurate results.
+The Archives also has a Historical Marriage Records Search Tool, which can be accessed online for free and queried either by certificate number or name, but it is in beta testing and may not give accurate results.

-As stated earlier, divorce records are not available for public consumption and copies of divorce judgments can be obtained by one of the parties or legal representation.
 These divorce record requests can be made by visiting the Supreme Court or by phone to the Brooklyn County Clerk, as Brooklyn is coextensive with Kings County.

-In Person Requests—In person requests should be done at the Supreme Court whose address appears below:
+In-Person Requests—In-person requests should be done at the Supreme Court, whose address appears below:

 Supreme Court